danielenapo/danielenapo/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=2000&pause=0&color=2ED445&vCenter=true&multiline=true&repeat=false&width=500&height=100&lines=Hi+there+%F0%9F%91%8B;I'm+Daniele+Napolitano;Computer+Engineer+and+M.Sc+AI+student)](https://git.io/typing-svg)
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=danielenapo&label=Profile%20views&color=0e75b6&style=flat" alt="danielenapo" /> </p>

-I graduated in Computer Engineering in 2022 at Unimore, and I'm currently studying for the Master in Artificial Intelligence at the university of Bologna. <br>
+I graduated in Computer Engineering in 2022 at Unimore, and I'm currently a master's student in Artificial Intelligence at the University of Bologna. <br>
-I'm passioned by all kinds of new technologies that are capable of helping people and to bring value.<br>
+I'm passioned by all kinds of new technologies that are capable of bringing value and helping people.<br>
 Here's a messy gif showing some of the project you can find here:<br>
 <p align="center">
 <img src="projects.gif" />